clarkta14/Catan-Portfolio/README.md

         *   Continuous road consists of 5 roads or more: True
 *   Largest Army
     *   Has a larger number of Knight cards played than another player with the "Largest Army" card (boolean):
-        *   Player with the "Largest Army" card does not exist: True
+        *   Player with the "Largest Army" card does not exist: True Done
-        *   Current Player's number of Knight cards played is less than or equal to the number of Knight cards played by the player with the "Largest Army" card: False
+        *   Current Player's number of Knight cards played is less than or equal to the number of Knight cards played by the player with the "Largest Army" card: False Done
-        *   Current Player's number of Knight cards played is greater than the number of Knight cards played by the player with the "Largest Army" card: True
+        *   Current Player's number of Knight cards played is greater than the number of Knight cards played by the player with the "Largest Army" card: True Done
     *   Has necessary number of Knight cards played (boolean):
-        *   Player has played less than 3 Knight cards: False
+        *   Player has played less than 3 Knight cards: False Done
-        *   Player has played 3 Knight cards or more: True
+        *   Player has played 3 Knight cards or more: True Done
 *   Development Card
     *   User has exact resources to buy card (1 ore, 1 wool, 1 grain): True [e6146bd : CatanBoardTest.java](https://github.com/rhit-csse376/S2-C-Catan/commit/e6146bd)
     *   User has more resources to buy card: True Done
     *   User has insufficient resources to buy card (in 1 or more categories): False [e6146bd : CatanBoardTest.java](https://github.com/rhit-csse376/S2-C-Catan/commit/e6146bd)
     *   **User plays more than 1 development card per turn: False**
-    *   **User plays card they purchased in same turn: False**
+    *   **User plays card they purchased in same turn: False** Done
-    *   User plays 1 or 0 development cards not purchased in the same turn: True
+    *   User plays 1 or 0 development cards not purchased in the same turn: True Done
     *   User plays obtained card:
         *   Knight (14 total) (boolean)
             *   Move the robber to a different hex